As an Amazon Associate we earn from qualifying purchases.

 As a photographer striving to take esthetically pleasing photographs, you should select the right shutter speed to achieve proper exposure.
 The best way to achieve perfect shutter speed is by fine-tuning the exposure values before taking your shot.

-This chart helps you understand where and when to apply various shutter speeds for that breath-taking shot.
+This shutter speed chart cheat will help you understand where and when to apply various shutter speeds for that breath-taking shot.
 A shutter speed chart cheat will also help you improve your images for:

 In photography, shutter speed is how long the camera shutter remains open to expose the camera sensor to light.

-Exposure affects the light information the sensor collects.
-It influences motion in a still image, meaning-it can freeze or blur motion in a still frame image.
+Exposure time affects the light information the sensor collects.
+It influences motion in a still image, meaning-it can freeze or motion blur in a still frame image.

 How Does Shutter Speed Work?

 A slower shutter speed results in a long exposure, while a higher shutter speed creates a shorter one.
-During a long exposure, more light reaches the camera sensor.
+In case of a longer exposure time, more light reaches the camera sensor.
 Even small tweaks to your shutter speed setting have a major effect on exposure value.
-A different shutter speed will dramatically change the look and feel of your photo.
+A different shutter setting will dramatically change the look and feel of your photo.

 To freeze motion and avoid blurring, the minimum shutter speed must be faster than the movement in the natural scene.